HOW TO: COLOUR CORRECT

 Pink and peach brightens and can hide veins and blue-green dark circles

 You can get single pots or tubes of colour correcting concealer if you only have one common issue (instead of having an unused palette).
 You can also buy colour correcting primers to tackle a larger issue such as Rosacea.
-Personally, I like the Makeup Revolution Camouflage Corrector Palette, which is £8 on TAMBeauty, but there’s so many different ones to suit any budget, from the cheapest drugstore tubes to the high end palettes.
+Personally, I like the Revolution Camouflage Corrector Palette, which is £8, but there’s so many different ones to suit any budget, from the cheapest drugstore tubes to the high end palettes.

 Apply your colour corrector shades over your primer, but before foundation.
 Once you’ve applied your colour corrector (with a brush or your finger, whatever’s easier) you can blend it out using a brush, fingers or a beauty sponge, followed by your usual foundation and concealer routine.
 You can’t wear colour corrector on its own without wearing foundation and/or concealer on top as it’ll look a bit funny!